WHAT IS KAVA?

 - Kava is primarily used elevate mood, and relax muscles.

-- Kava can also relieve migraine headaches and cramps.
+- Kava can also help dull pain that is associated with headaches and cramps.

 - Kava keeps the mind alert as the body relaxes.